 Besides the non-thermal electrons, there are multiple reasons to expect ions to be accelerated at the relativistic shock as well.
-GRBs are a common candidate of ultra-high-energy (UHE; $\gtrsim 10^{18}~\eV$) cosmic-ray accelerators \citep{Waxman_GRB_CR_95,Vietri95,Bell_RelShock18}, their surrounding interstellar or stellar-wind medium is expected to be ion dominated, and ion acceleration is also seen in short-time-scale microphysics simulations \citep[e.g.][]{MarcowithEtAl2016}.
-This leads to a range of additional channels to dissipate the kinetic energy to radiation.
-We therefore explore the potential of lepto-hadronic signatures in the one-zone approximation to explain the VHE emission, and limit ourselves for simplicity to the injection of protons (and electrons).
+GRBs are a common candidate of ultra-high-energy (UHE; $\gtrsim 10^{18}~\eV$) cosmic-ray accelerators \citep{Waxman_GRB_CR_95,Vietri95,Bell_RelShock18}, their surrounding interstellar or stellar-wind medium is expected to be ion-dominated, and ion acceleration is also seen in short-time-scale microphysics simulations \citep[e.g.,][]{MarcowithEtAl2016}.
+The presence of these particles leads to a range of additional channels to dissipate the kinetic energy to radiation.
+We, therefore, explore the potential of lepto-hadronic signatures in the one-zone approximation to explain the VHE emission and limit ourselves for simplicity to the injection of protons (and electrons).

 One possible channel, the synchrotron radiation of non-thermal protons, has been discussed in the literature without a coherent conclusion \citep{HESS_180720B,MAGIC_190114C_MWL19,HESS_190829,Isravel_190114_psyn_23,Isravel_221009_psyn_23,LHAASO_221009_KM2}.